 Pricing: The business plan starts at $239/mo, which increases depending on your specific requirements.
 If this isn’t enough, you can negotiate a more suitable plan.

 G2 review: 4.9/5

 Serpstat is an all-rounder SEO tool that is suitable for enterprises.
-On their website, they don’t explicitly have a page for enterprises, which I find odd since they work with many.
+They don't explicitly have a page for enterprises on their website, which I find odd since they work with many.

-The reason I’ve still included this on the list is that their clients include Shopify, Phillips, Lenovo, Deloitte, Uber, and Samsung.
-If they can service customers of this caliber then I’m certain they’ll be able to help other enterprises.
+I’ve still included this on the list because their clients include Shopify, Phillips, Lenovo, Deloitte, Uber, and Samsung.
+If they can service customers of this caliber, then I’m sure they’ll be able to help other enterprises.

 |Access the whole product suite regardless of the plan (tiers based on user seats)||UX/UI isn’t as nice as other tools|

 |Project management capabilities||Enterprise only has 7 user seats, you might need to negotiate for more|

 |The product suite includes more broad digital marketing tools such as PPC analysis|

 One thing I like about Serpstat: It’s the only full suite SEO tool with an AI writing assistant.
 The content analysis suite has over 10 tools for writers, content marketers, copywriters, and other marketing professionals.
 Serpstat is truly a scalable SEO tool that would benefit most enterprise companies.

 Pricing: The enterprise plan starts at $499/mo for 7 users, although if this isn’t enough, you can negotiate a completely bespoke plan.